Women's liberation movement in Europe: United Kingdom

+Socialist feminists felt the focus on men as the enemy and the idea of women needing to separate themselves from men, led to misunderstandings and characterizations of feminists as man-haters and lesbians, regardless of their actual sexual orientation.
+To many, in the period where sexuality had been a taboo topic, lesbians were seen as more "scary than scared".
+Though the movement was fluid and aimed to incorporate all women, these types of differences often led to group fractures and by the late 1970s, separate conferences were held for socialist feminists and liberationists.

+In the late 1970s, revolutionary feminism took off in England, with more militant feminists who were inspired by a workshop and a conference paper at the National Women's Liberation Conference of 1977.
+Revolutionary liberationists tended to be separatist, adhered to a doctrine of political lesbianism and directed their actions toward pornography, sexual abuse, and sexual violence.
+They argued that "male violence against women is an expression of male supremacy and political control of women" and conceptualized gender as class, in which all men held the power positions and all women were the exploited class.
+Increasingly, revolutionary feminists refused to engage with men, even those who engaged in similar social struggles.

+In 1979, the Southall Black Sisters formed to address violence against women and address issues within the black and Asian communities.
+Based on a liberationist model, they offered consciousness-raising discussions, counseling services and information in a multi-lingual format.

 By the end of the 1970s the movement had grown so large that it was difficult to sustain the personal and individual aspects which characterized the early movement.
 Conferences in Britain numbering near 3,000 participants made it difficult for individual activists to have a say in shaping policy or in discussions.
 Fragmentation on issues which were important to their personal political perspectives, was common for activists in the later part of the movement.
 In the drive to move from theory to action, liberationists began working on single-issue campaigns to ensure that gains which had been made were not rolled back.
 In addition, as the state had reformed many policies toward women and political and economic situation had shifted dramatically, activists felt a need to shift the way that they engaged with the state and public.

-England

-The WLM movement emerged as groups of women took part in local campaigns or more traditional lobbies and marches in support of civil rights, peace and the New Left.
-Their activities were triggered by a period of rapid social and cultural change in the 1960s and 1970s.
-In addition to WLM meetup centres in private houses and community centers, magazines, leaflets and posters were published by the women who gathered there.
-"Consciousness raising" groups appeared in the early 1970s, where women talked about their own life experiences together in different locations throughout London.
-Women were also able to recognize the unpaid labor that women do every day, including housework, emotional labor and care-giving.
-The first national WLM conference took place in late February and early March 1970 at Oxford.
-There were more than 600 women in attendance where they discussed four primary issues: Equal pay, equal education and job opportunities, free contraception and abortion on demand and free 24 hour nurseries.

-In November 1970, protesters went to Royal Albert Hall to protest the Miss World pageant and challenge the idea of women being judged by their physical appearance.
-Protesters had fliers and shouted, "We're not beautiful, we're not ugly, we're angry!"
-This protest was organised by Jane Grant and protesters threw out "leaflets, bags of flour and smoke bombs".
-Several of the women, including Jenny Fortune, who had brought a "busload of women from Essex University", were arrested and conducted their own defence in court.
-The protesters, numbering around 50 or so women, were fined 100 pounds and the Women's Liberation Network paid the fines for the women.
-The Guardian called the protest a "galvanising moment in the women's liberation movement".
-An earlier, smaller protest of 50 women who called themselves the Women's Liberation Workshop, had taken place the year before in 1969.